scott-weeden/websharpstudios.github.io/en-US/project.md

 ---
 published: true
 layout: default
-title: What is the FontForge Project?
+title: What is the websharpstudios Project?
 ---

-FontForge is libre software, which means free as in freedom (like free speech) and not merely free as in price (like free beer.)
+websharpstudios is libre software, which means free as in freedom (like free speech) and not merely free as in price (like free beer.)
 Software freedom means that each user has an equal amount of power as the developers over what the software
 does: everyone who has a copy has access to the source code, and is free to